Quimera-Software/sakura/README.md

 # Sakura
-A compact error logger with Discord and Telegram integrations
+A compact error reporter with Discord and Telegram integrations